melroy89/melroy-blog/content/posts/2021-09-29-arguments-against-bitcoin.md

 #### Why people think it's a scam?

 A scam is a fraud or a dishonest scheme.
 Bitcoin is decentralized, meaning _YOU_ are in control of your money.
 This is very important to understand.
 People get scammed in the crypto world, because they are victim of trusting another person.
 They are giving others access to their cryptocurrency.
 Usually _without_ their knowing or intending to.
-Therefor, **never** **share** any private key or back-up seed phrase.
+Therefore, **never** **share** any private key or back-up seed phrase.
 In fact, you should store this sensitive information _offline_ and buy a _hardware wallet_ like a Ledger or a Trezor device.
 Look out for scammers!

 In a decentralized system you do _not_ need a trusted party like banks, this has a lot of benefits like; you can't get censored and nobody can block your transaction.
 The only downside of a decentralized system is that you are in control which requires **education**.
 Keeping your cryptocurrencies safe is **your responsibility**.
 Read also [Forgotten password/lost device argument][14].